 1. You will lose friends.

-To be honest there’s not a lot of people who can understand that your student life is a full-time job.
+Losing friends in medical school will surely happen.
+To be honest, there’s not a lot of people who can understand that your student life is a full-time job.
 Even one hour of your time is the most precious 60 minutes you’ve ever had.
 The amount of work that you can get done in an hour is immense and as a medical student, you know that time is precious.
 You’ll likely have to miss out on special occasions such as birthdays, girls nights, happy hours, phone calls and responding back to texts in a timely fashion.
 Not every friend can handle that.
 Sometimes they’ll see you “enjoying life” on social media and they may feel ignored.
 The truth is, you are simply prioritizing self-care on your own terms.
 A lot of people may side-eye you and assume you’re being standoffish.
 But truly, your thoughts are in relative shambles.
 You really have to learn how to manage and balance so many things at once.
 Your social life takes a backseat to everything else going on.
 It’s okay.
 Those who understand are worth your time and those who don’t, can hit the highway.

 2. You will burn out.